2022 south eastern Australia floods

-The 2022 south eastern Australia floods are a series of floods that have occurred in south-eastern Australia since October 2022.
+A series of floods occurred in the Australian states of Victoria, Tasmania, New South Wales and South Australia. beginning in October 2022.
 Some towns experienced the highest river peaks in decades, and many places saw rivers peak multiple times.
 The floods were attributed to excess torrential rain caused by La Niña and a negative Indian Ocean Dipole.

 In Victoria, the Campaspe River, Maribyrnong River, Avoca River, Goulburn River, Loddon River and Broken River all flooded their banks.
 In New South Wales, the Lachlan River caused major flooding in Forbes and the Murrumbidgee River at Wagga Wagga caused problems.
 In Tasmania, the Mersey River, Meander River and Macquarie River saw water levels reach major flood levels.
 With the exception of the Maribyrnong River, the aforementioned Victoria and NSW rivers flow into the Murray River, which caused flooding downstream in North-Western Victoria and South Australia in November and December, and into January.

 The floods were expected to reduce Australia's economic growth and increase inflation.
 According to the Insurance Council of Australia, the NSW floods were the nation's costliest natural disaster on record, with over $5.5 billion in claims.
+A report by the Victorian Council of Social Services found that the communities in Victoria exposed to the flood had an estimated $22,818 drop in household income and saw an increase in unemployment and poverty in 2023.

 Meteorology

 Lower temperatures leading to lower evaporation rates and wetter conditions in September left the ground saturated.
 The La Nina weather cycles is also to blame for excess rainfall in Eastern Australia.
 A positive Southern Annular Mode and negative Indian Ocean Dipole also favoured wet conditions.
-A band of clouds formed at the beginning of the week, leading to downpours on Thursday the 13th October and Friday the 14th.
+A band of clouds formed at the beginning of the week, leading to downpours on Thursday 13 October and Friday the 14th.
 Many rivers were already swollen from rainfall in the past few weeks.

 Strathbogie topped the Victorian charts, receiving 220 mm of rainfall in a 24-hour period, marking more than twice October's average.
 Charnwood received 209 mm.
 In Tasmania, up to 400 mm fell in one day.

 On 24 October, Renmark received 95.6 mm of rain, making it the wettest day ever recorded with records dating back to 1889.